-Linked List is a user-defined Data structure, which is a collection of nodes and each node point to another node.
-Linked list store elements in a sequential manner and each node points to its successor node.
-Link list often used in the place of the array because some operations of the linked list have less time complexity as compared to an array.
-Some important terminology we use in Linked list.
+A linked list is a user-defined data structure, which is a collection of nodes, and each node points to another node.
+Linked lists store elements in a sequential manner, and each node points to its successor node.
+They are often used in place of the array because some operations of the linked list have less time complexity as compared to an array.
+Some important terminologies we use in a linked list are:

 - Node